 - Information sent to us in regards to an Organisation.
 We may collect any correspondence related to an Organisation from Individuals.

 - Usage Information.
-We collect usage information in regards to any Admin or Authorised Supervisor activity related to our Services, such as the IP address from which you access the Services, date and time, information about your browser, operating system and computer or device, pages viewed and items clicked.
+We collect usage information, some of which may be classified as Personal Information, in regards to any Admin or Authorised Supervisor activity related to our Services, such as the IP address from which you access the Services, date and time, information about your browser, operating system and computer or device, pages viewed and items clicked.
 We may also collect location information, including location information automatically provided by your computer or device.
 We also log all information about Groups and eForms, including Members, responses, changes, and communications (email, SMS & push notifications).

 How we use information we collect